tnebooks/12th-physics/content.en/docs/electronics-and-communication/_index.md

 28. What does RADAR stand for?

-29. Prove that optical fibre communication is better among various types of communication.
+29. Fiber optic communication is gaining popularity among the various transmission media -justify.

 ### III.
 Long answer questions

-1. Write in detail about the formation of n-type extrinsic semiconductors.
+1. Elucidate the formation of n-type extrinsic semiconductors.

 2. Explain the formation of depletion region and voltage barrier in a PN junction diode.